 The CM MUST support varying the amount of transmit power.
 Requirements are presented for 1) range of reported transmit power per channel; 2) step size of power commands; 3) step size accuracy (actual change in output power per channel compared to commanded change); and 4) absolute accuracy of CM output power per channel.
 The protocol by which power adjustments are performed is defined in [DOCSIS MULPIv3.1].
 Such adjustments by the CM MUST be within the ranges of tolerances described below.
 A CM MUST confirm that the transmit power per channel limits are met after a RNG-RSP is received for each of the CM's active channels that is referenced and indicate that an error has occurred in the next RNG-REQ messages for the channel until the error condition is cleared [DOCSIS MULPIv3.1].
 An active channel for a CM is defined as any channel which has been assigned to the CM's Transmit Channel Set either in Registration Response Message or a DBC-REQ Message, and prior to registration the channel in use is an (the) active channel.
 After registration, the set of "active channels" is also called the Transmit Channel Set.
-If the CMTS needs to add, remove, or replace channels in the CM's Transmit Channel Set, it uses the Dynamic Bonding Request (DBC-REQ) Message with Transmit Channel Configuration encodings to define the new desired Transmit Channel Set.
-Note that the set of channels actually bursting upstream from a CM is a subset of the active channels on that CM; often one or all active channels on a CM will not be bursting, but such quiet channels are still "active channels" for that CM.
+If the CMTS needs to add, remove, or replace channels in the CM's Transmit Channel

-20 Revised per PHY3.1-14.1202-3 on 12/11/14 by PO.
-Revised per PHYv3.1-N-15.1304-2 on 5/20/15 by JB.
+$^{21}$ Revised per PHY3.1-14.1202-3 on 12/11/14 by PO.
+Revised per PHYv3.1-N-15.1304-2 on 5/20/15 by JB; revised per PHY3.1-N-16.1421-1 on 5/3/16 by PO.